SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/SUnitExample.md

 We start by defining a method named `testIncludes`.
-Pay attention the `'test'` part is important.
+Pay attention to the `'test'` part is important.
 Each method represents one test.
 The names of the methods should start with the string `'test'` so that SUnit will collect them into test suites.
 Test methods take no arguments.